 Twin-free graphs have been studied in the past, e.g.~in~\cite{CHHL07} in connection with identifying codes.
 Note that every graph can be reduced to a twin-free graph (its ``twin-free core'') by removal of duplicates without affecting the number of maximal independent sets.
 We therefore study the problem of determining the minimum of $\imax(G)$ for a twin-free graph $G$ of given order $n$ in different graph classes: specifically, arbitrary graphs, bipartite graphs, and trees.

 We will see that for these three graph classes, the minimum of $\imax(G)$ is logarithmic, linear and exponential in terms of the order $n$, respectively.

-Our first main result determines the minimum of $\imax(G)$ for arbitrary connected twin-free graphs of given order, and characterizes the extremal graph uniquely.
+Our first main result determines the minimum of $\imax(G)$ for arbitrary connected twin-free graphs of given order (in fact, it suffices to assume that there are no isolated vertices), and characterizes the extremal graph uniquely.
 We first prove that the extremal graph contains a clique of order $\imax(G)$, and that the neighbourhoods satisfy certain conditions.
 Using a result from extremal set theory, we can then conclude with the following theorem.
 This is presented in Section~\ref{sec:graphs}.

 \begin{thr} Let $k \ge 2$ be an integer.
-If $G$ is a connected twin-free graph with $n$ vertices and $\imax(G) = k$, then $n \le 2^{k-1}+k-2$.
+If $G$ is a twin-free graph of order $n$ without isolated vertices and $\imax(G) = k$, then $n \le 2^{k-1}+k-2$.
 Furthermore, equality holds only if the graph $G$ is formed by taking a clique $K_{k-1}$ and adding, for every non-empty vertex subset $S$ of this clique, a vertex whose neighbourhood is precisely $S$. \end{thr}